Horror Movies Directed by Women — Feminist Filmmaking

 - The Strange Color Of Your Body’s Tears (2013), Director: Hélène Cattet.
 French filmmaking couple Cattet & Forzani present this visually pleasing surreal cinematic experience following a man’s chilling quest to find his missing wife.

 - The Babadook (2014), Director: Jennifer Kent.
 Kent adapted her own short film into this creepy story of a single mother whose home becomes haunted by the destructive monster in a children’s book, insighting hallucinations and mania within her and her young child.

 - Prevenge (2016), Director: Alice Lowe.
-What’s better than British humor?
-A British comedy slasher film shot in under two weeks, while starring a visibly pregnant actress playing a widow whose possessed foetus leads her on a killing spree.
+A British comedy slasher film shot in under two weeks, starring Lowe herself who was visibly pregnant as a widow whose foetus leads her on a killing spree.

 - Always Shine (2016), Director: Sophia Takal.
-Complexities of female friendships stand front and center on this journey with two actress best friends who reconnect on a trip that leads to a suspenseful breaking point.
+Complexities of female friendships stand front and center when two actress friends reconnect on a trip to Big Sur.